maze7/tetris/README.md

-# 2805ICT - Tetris
+# Tetris

-A collaborative group assignment for 2805ICT at Griffith University.
 This project implements a simple tetris clone using software engineering best practices.

 # Getting Started